Athul-R/blog/DataStuctures/hash_tables.md

 - delete an element
 - insert an element
 - search an element
+- depending on the language, we have flexible key types (str, int etc.)

 The hashing function would be highly optimized.
 Explore more about hashing functions.